 There is a guarantee that you will get online assistance if you don’t earn your money back.
-So, in stead of you focus on the costs, aim your focus on what it will bring you.
-It will definitely bring you more money then it costs.
+So, instead of your focus on the costs, aim your focus on what it will bring you.
+It will definitely bring you more money than it costs.
 Besides, there is a light version for $ 47,-

-2. Mindfulness is too “woo woo” / “ary fairy” for me, so Moneyfulness is not for me.
+2. Mindfulness is too “woo woo” / “airy-fairy” for me, so Moneyfulness is not for me.

-Moneyfulness is a ten step program.
-Five steps to get your mindset and behavior straightened out and change it for the if it needs too.
+Moneyfulness is a ten-step program.
+Five steps to get your mindset and behavior straightened out and change it for if it needs to.
 And another five steps to practically organize your finances.
 Yes, it’s based on the seven aiding factors from mindfulness, and there are mindfulness exercises in this program, but if you skip them this program will still be very valuable for you.
 You won’t get the maximum out of it, so I suggest you just try them.
 Learn more about mindfulness.